PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:39:40
+Last updated: 2024-04-02 19:40:14
-Random Quote: The exercise of an extraordinary gift is the supremist pleasure in life. - Mark Twain
+Random Quote: With the new day comes new strength and new thoughts. - Eleanor Roosevelt